 In Step 2 (Section 10.3), we use Algorithm 2, proposed in Section 8, to automatically generate SBRS MoCs for the CNN-based applications, derived at Step 1.
-For every application, we generate two SBRS MoCs with different sets of adaptive layer attributes A: $A = \{I, O, par\}$ and $A = \{I, O\}$, respectively.
-We measure and compare the memory cost of every CNN-based application, when the application is represented as 1) the SBRS MoCs with $A = \{I, O, par\}$; 2) an SBRS MoC with $A = \{I, O\}$; 3) a set of scenarios, where every scenario is represented as a CNN model, explained in Section 3.1.
+For every application, we generate two SBRS MoCs with different sets of adaptive layer attributes $A: A = \{I, O, par\}$ and $A = \{I, O\}$, respectively.
+We measure and compare the memory cost of every CNN-based application, when the application is represented as (1) the SBRS MoCs with $A = \{I, O, par\}$; (2) an SBRS MoC with $A = \{I, O\}$; 3) a set of scenarios, where every scenario is represented as a CNN model, explained in Section 3.1.
 By performing this experiment, we evaluate the efficiency of the memory reuse, exploited by the SBRS MoC, proposed in Section 7.

-In Step 3 (Section 10.4), we measure and compare the responsiveness of the CNN-based applications, represented as SBRS MoCs, derived in Step 2, during the scenarios switching, when switching is performed: 1) under the SBRS-TP Manuscript submitted to ACM
+In Step 3 (Section 10.4), we measure and compare the responsiveness of the CNN-based applications, represented as SBRS MoCs, derived in Step 2, during the scenarios of switching, when switching is performed: (1) under the SBRS-TP transition protocol; (2) using the naive switching mechanism.
+By performing this experiment, we evaluate the efficiency of the SBRS-TP transition protocol, proposed in Section 9.